atom-archive/electron-starter/README.md

 Another useful script is `script/grunt`, which will run the local version of Grunt. `script/grunt --help` will tell you the list of available tasks.

+### Using JavaScript ES6

+JavaScript ES6 / ESNext is available via the 6to5 project for almost all files except for very early in startup.
+To use it, add `'use 6to5';` to the top of your file.
+Check out https://6to5.org for more information.

 ### What's the "browser" vs "renderer" code?

 Atom Shell has (at least) two separate contexts - when your app first starts up, it is running in a DOM-less node.js loop - there are no windows.
 This is called the *Browser* context.
 The built-in code proceeds to start up a `BrowserWindow` object, which then creates a *Rendering* context, which is what you are more used to - it's got the Chrome DevTools and a DOM, yet it can *still* use node.js, as well as several Atom Shell APIs that are made available.
 Check out the [documentation for Atom Shell](https://github.com/atom/atom-shell/tree/master/docs/api) for more about what you can do.